go-critic/go-critic/CONTRIBUTING.md

 [Russian](https://t.me/joinchat/DWka6kba5sa_EwTgmd3Vng)
 ([Telegram website](https://telegram.org/))

-1. Come up with checker idea.
+1. Come up with a checker idea.
 Concentrate on what it checks.

-2. Select one of the base checkers kind (example: expr checker, stmt checker, etc.).
+2. Select one of the base checker kinds (example: expr checker, stmt checker, etc.).
    See [lint/internal/astwalk/visitor.go](/lint/internal/astwalk/visitor.go) for the whole list.
    If none seem to match your needs, use `FuncDeclVisitor`.

 3. Define checker type and constructor function inside a new file under `lint/${checkerName}_checker.go`.

-4. Add `InitDocumentation(d *Documentation)` method.
-Fill `Summary`, `Before` and `After` fields.

-5. Register checker with `addChecker` function in `init()`.
-It could be a good idea to mark recently added checker as `experimental`.
-   To do so, pass `attrExperimental` argument to the `addChecker` call.
+4. Define a `lintpack.CheckerInfo` within an `init()` function in your new file.
+Specify the checker `Name`, `Summary`, `Before`, and `After` fields.
+It's a good idea to also specify appropriate `Tags` (e.g. `"diagnostic"`, `"style"`, `"performace"`, `"opinionated"`); new checkers should generally include the `"experimental"` tag.

+5. Register the checker by calling `AddChecker` function in `init()`, passing in the `CheckerInfo`.

-6. Add test directory that is named after the checker in `lint/testdata`.
+6. Add a test directory, named after the new checker, in `lint/testdata`.

-7. Add `positive_tests.go` and `negative_tests.go` files in that directory and add some positive and negative tests there.
-   Positive tests catch warnings, negative tests are used to avoid false positives.
-   See existing [positive_tests.go](/lint/testdata/ifElseChain/positive_tests.go) files for inspiration.
+7. Add `positive_tests.go` and `negative_tests.go` files in that directory.
+In `positive_tests.go`, add examples of Go code for which the checker should issue warnings.
+Before each line that should produce a warning, include a multiline comment starting with `/*!`, with the desired warning text as the comment body.
+In `negative_tests.go`, add examples of Go code for which the checker should _not_ issue a warning.
+See existing [`positive_tests.go`](/lint/testdata/ifElseChain/positive_tests.go)/[`negative_tests.go`](/lint/testdata/ifElseChain/negative_tests.go) files for inspiration.

 8. Run tests.
 They must fail as your checker does not check anything yet.
    Tests can be run with `go test -v -race -count=1 ./...`.

-9. Implement checker itself.
-Make tests pass.
+9. Implement the checker itself.
+Make the tests pass.
    `make ci` can be useful to check whether CI build will be successful.

 ## Dependencies